TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/stimulus_js.md

 <input data-controller="input">
 ~~~

-This will attach a the Stimulus controller that is located in `app/javascript/controllers/input_controller.js`.
+This will attach the Stimulus controller that is located in `app/javascript/controllers/input_controller.js`.
 If you want to add a new
 controller, create a file `some_name_controller.js` and it will be automatically loaded.